 Drop this into an app.yaml.
 Adjust the credential refs and module names to fit your existing setup.

-1# Trip the circuit after 3 consecutive failures, route to fallback2modules:3 web: {}4 cache: {}56execution:7 mode: conversation8 hooks:9 - id: trip_circuit10 "on": tool_end11 condition:12 type: all_of13 conditions:14 - { type: tool_name, match: "web.fetch" }15 - { type: tool_failed }16 - { type: expression, expr: "session.consecutive_failures.web_fetch >= 3" }17 action:18 type: chain19 actions:20 - { type: module_action, module: cache, action: set, params: { key: "circuit:web_fetch", value: "open", ttl: 60 } }21 - { type: log, level: warn, message: "web.fetch circuit opened" }2223 - id: serve_from_cache_when_open24 "on": tool_start25 condition:26 type: all_of27 conditions:28 - { type: tool_name, match: "web.fetch" }29 - { type: expression, expr: "cache.get('circuit:web_fetch') == 'open'" }30 action:31 type: gate32 result:33 status: "service_unavailable"34 fallback: "cache"35 retry_after: 603637agents:38 - id: helper39 modules: [{web: [fetch]}, {cache: [get, set]}]40 brain: { model: claude-haiku-4-5, credential: anthropic_main }41 system_prompt: |42 If a tool returns status: service_unavailable, do not retry, tell43 the user the live data is unavailable and offer the cached version.How it works
+1# Trip the circuit after 3 consecutive failures, route to fallback2modules:3 web: {}4 cache: {}56execution:7 mode: conversation8 hooks:9 - id: trip_circuit10 "on": tool_end11 condition:12 type: all_of13 conditions:14 - { type: tool_name, match: "web.fetch" }15 - { type: tool_failed }16 - { type: expression, expr: "session.consecutive_failures.web_fetch >= 3" }17 action:18 type: chain19 actions:20 - { type: module_action, module: cache, action: set, params: { key: "circuit:web_fetch", value: "open", ttl: 60 } }21 - { type: log, level: warn, message: "web.fetch circuit opened" }2223 - id: serve_from_cache_when_open24 "on": tool_start25 condition:26 type: all_of27 conditions:28 - { type: tool_name, match: "web.fetch" }29 - { type: expression, expr: "cache.get('circuit:web_fetch') == 'open'" }30 action:31 type: gate32 result:33 status: "service_unavailable"34 fallback: "cache"35 retry_after: 603637agents:38 - id: helper39 modules: [{web: [fetch]}, {cache: [get, set]}]40 brain: { model: claude-haiku-4-5, credential: anthropic_main }41 system_prompt: |42 If a tool returns status: service_unavailable, do not retry, tell43 the user the live data is unavailable and offer the cached version.Walking through the YAML one block at a time so the design is clear, not memorised.

 The runtime exposes session.consecutive_failures.{tool_name}.
 The hook fires when the count hits three.